 Walk Friendly Communities is a national recognition program developed to encourage towns and cities across the U.S. to establish or recommit to a high priority for supporting safer walking environments.
 The WFC program recognizes communities that are working to improve a wide range of conditions related to walking, including safety, mobility, access, and comfort.

-We are sponsored by FedEx as part of their commitment to improving road safety, and operated by the UNC Highway Safety Research Center.
+Walk Friendly Communities is supported and operated by the UNC Highway Safety Research Center.
+The program was previously sponsored by FedEx.
 We are supported by the Pedestrian and Bicycle Information Center (PBIC), a national clearinghouse on bicycling and walking funded by the US Department of Transportation.

 The WFC assessment tool was developed through the review of relevant programs, guides, and research, collaboration among a diverse group of pedestrian experts, and pilot testing with communities.
 The development process included the following steps: